 The recent wave of ransomware attacks means that it is necessary for organizations to reassess their security strategies.
 User identities can be the most vulnerable access point.
 Password synchronization between your AD and the cloud can be an effective way of protecting them.
-The expert advice in this article will help you to secure your business against potential threats.
+Read on to find out how to secure your business against potential threats.

 The internet has become a dangerous place and at the same time, it’s established our new perimeter.
 With this change, security is one of the main concerns of modern organizations.

 Don’t get me wrong – it was always a concern, but right now it is usually the number one issue raised by the companies when we start talking about leveraging cloud-related projects.

 It is YOU who’s in charge of your company’s security.
 You’ve created its perimeter security, put controls on the network, created security policies.
 You took care of it all.

 And now – someone wants to compromise it and put your users in the cloud!
 As well as your resources!